-Jeanette M. Senecal is the Senior Director of Elections for the League of Women Voters.
+Jeanette M. Senecal is the senior director of Mission Impact for the League of Women Voters.
 Jeanette joined the League in 1999 as part of the e-Democracy team.
 With a background in tackling community improvement challenges in multi-cultural environments, Jeanette jumped right into the development of DemocracyNet, a first-of-its-kind voter information website from the League that helped alter how voters interacted with candidates, campaigns and democracy.

 Jeanette’s tireless work with the over 500 DemocracyNet employees and volunteers nationwide provided the lessons and a roadmap for her to launch the League’s award-winning VOTE411.org website in 2006.
 A key part of the League’s voter engagement and education work, VOTE411 reached over 4 million voters in 2016.
 Jeanette also leads the League’s efforts on issues such reforming and modernizing election laws and expanding civic engagement and empowerment opportunities for all voters.
 Much of Jeanette’s expertise focuses on helping Leagues and volunteers innovate and engage with voters both online and offline and providing ongoing strategic guidance to Leagues and partners alike.
 Jeanette is often a vital resource on League communications and marketing efforts.